CVEProject/researcher-working-group/README.md

 5.6.2 R MUST act fast.
 No sandbagging.
 If some timeout (2 hours?) is reached, Dibs reopens?
 Or Root / CNA-LR takes over?

+5.6.3 After (or as part of) informing the channel, R closes the GitHub issue.

-5.6.3 After assignment and publication, the usual rules and policies apply.
+5.7 After assignment and publication, the usual rules and policies apply.
 An assignment or Record content can be disputed, or rejected, or transfered to another CNA.